globaldothealth/isaric/docs/guide.rst

 repository and are writing a file within the ``isaric/parsers/`` folder, this path should be correct.

-Once this is set up, some autocompletion of code and hints will be availbe to help write your parser file, with error highlighting included.
+Once this is set up, some auto-completion of code and hints will be available to help write your parser file, with error highlighting included.

 2) Testing the parser